- General Information

 - Utah Personalized & Special Group Plates – Online Service

-You can apply for personalized plates online at our Motor Vehicle Portal, or you can complete and sign Form TC-817, Application For Personalized Plates and submit with the required payment.
+You can apply for personalized plates online at our Motor Vehicle Portal , or you can complete and sign TC-817, Application for Personalized and Replacement License Plates and submit with the required payment.
 The form allows you to submit up to three requested combinations of letters and numbers.
 You must also have a currently registered vehicle in the state of Utah on which to display the personalized plate and identify this vehicle on the application.

 The type of plate requested limits the number of characters that may be used on the plate, as follows: